tlorans/defi-gmx-v2/README.md

 ### questions

+- perpetual contract -> who is the counter party -> GMX
 - where does profit / loss come from?
   -> peer to pool trades (<- liquidity provider)
+- funding rate mechanism
+  - is it price at every 8 hours or accumulated every second?
+  - how often should payment be made?
+  - how is payment settled?
 - what is the price of perpetual contract?
 - how is leverage possible?
+- where are the tokens stored?
+- who can create orders?
+- who can execute orders?
+- why short receives USDC?

+- OrderHandler.executeOrder
+- MarketUtil

 ### Introduction